-According to Florida Statute § 440.39, you may still hold other parties at fault for your injury.
+According to Florida Statutes § 440.39, you may still hold other parties at fault for your injury.
 For instance, a technician could have shoddily repaired one of the workplace’s machines, which then malfunctioned and injured you.
 You can make a separate claim against the technician for their negligence.

 Recovering Through Workers’ Compensation Coverage

-You can also get disability benefits if the workplace injury disabled you.
 For permanent disabilities, you could receive 66⅔ percent of your average weekly wages until you are 75 years old.
 Temporary disabilities will also get you the same percentage for up to 104 weeks (two years).
 If your injury results in severe conditions such as an amputation or paralysis, you can also get paid 80 percent of your average wages for up to six months.

-Unlike personal injury claims, a workers’ compensation claim will typically not include noneconomic or pain and suffering damages.
+Unlike personal injury claims, a workers’ compensation claim will typically not include non-economic or pain and suffering damages.

 Time Limits for Filing Your Claim

-Florida Statute § 440.185 requires you to notify your employer of your injury within 30 days before filing the compensation claim.
+Florida Statutes § 440.185 requires you to notify your employer of your injury within 30 days before filing the compensation claim.
 However, notification is unnecessary if the company already knows about the injury or you cannot determine the injuries within 30 days without a medical expert’s opinion.